 Sodium-ion and potassium-ion batteries are two forerunners in the disruptive battery technologies race that could be set to rival lithium batteries.

 Two key elements in lithium batteries – lithium and cobalt are considered to be relatively expensive due to their associated mining costs.
 Furthermore cobalt is sometimes referred to as the blood diamond of the elements due to a history of human rights violations including child mining.

 By contrast sodium-ion and potassium ion batteries are made from elements that are plentiful and cheap and can be sourced almost anywhere.
 They are proving their viability in a growing number of world-wide demonstrations as a safe and sustainable alternative to lithium batteries.
 In particular, they are suited to stationary energy storage, for example storing surplus renewable energy as well as other grid-related energy storage applications.

-“A feasible strategy is to complement the use of lithium-ion batteries with alternative battery storage solutions that utilise more sustainable materials and chemical elements,” said Dr Alexey Glushenkov, Research Lead, Materials and New Technologies for Battery Storage within the Battery Storage and Grid Integration Program.
-“Sodium and potassium are approximately 1000 times more abundant on Earth than lithium, and can be sourced anywhere, without geopolitical limitations.”
+“A feasible strategy is to complement the use of lithium-ion batteries with alternative battery storage solutions that utilise more sustainable materials and chemical elements,” said Dr Alexey Glushenkov, Research Leader, Materials and New Technologies for Battery Storage within the Battery Storage and Grid Integration Program.
+“Sodium and potassium are approximately 1000 times more abundant than lithium, and can be sourced anywhere, without geopolitical limitations.

 “At the same time, their chemical properties are very similar to lithium, enabling competitive battery systems to be established.
 Emerging sodium-ion and potassium-ion batteries are feasible solutions for future large scale energy storage.
 Identifying and optimising the electrode materials for these new batteries is the key task,” said Alexey.